What gets me excited?

 I became aware of the importance of hydration.
-In the past, I kept myself so dehydrated to keep working and not need bathroom breaks.
+In the past, I kept myself so dehydrated in order to keep working and not need bathroom breaks.
 It was actually a good thing if I didn’t go to the bathroom during a busy hospital day because I wouldn’t have to break rounds.
 Crazy!
 I now carry a water bottle as a constant reminder to stay hydrated.

 I take the stairs as much as possible within reason.
 I will go up 4 flights at one office and 6 flights at another.
-Being a New Yorker, I’m able to get a good chunk of my steps in during the day, but climbing stairs gives my daily activity an extra challenge.
+Being in New York City, I am able to get a good chunk of my steps in during the day, but climbing stairs gives my daily activity an extra challenge.

 These small adjustments have helped me feel better.
 Seems simple, but living a healthy life really should be accessible and sustainable.
 I believe in small strides that can be easily implemented slowly to make the overall outcome extraordinary.

 Dr. Samantha Nazareth, MD, FACG is double board-certified in Internal Medicine and Gastroenterology/Hepatology, who practices in New York City.
 She is also a noted researcher, writer, and speaker on nutrition, wellness, and the microbiome.
 Dr. Nazareth has research published in The New York Times and continues to be sought out by the media as an authoritative source on a wide range of topics that include eating, wellness and gut health.
 Her work has been featured on CNN, Huffington Post, US News & World Report, Women’s Health, Bustle, POPSUGAR, Shape, and Reader’s Digest, to name a few.
 She is also a medical advisory board member for Women’s Health magazine.